homiedopie/beberlei.de/drafts/decoupling_applications_with_domain_event.rst

 of.
 For example dependencies between mailer and database services.

-What we want instead is a sequential execution of those nested services, but only if the parent service executed succesfully:
+What we want instead is a sequential execution of those nested services, but only if the parent service executed successfully:

 ::

     ImportService
     \_Database

-    AuthenticationSerivce
+    AuthenticationService
     |_Mailer
     \_Database